 You will need to meet the conditions as set out on your offer, before we can give you an unconditional offer.
-Please notify the admissions team and the Postgraduate Research Administration Assistant of your English Language test results, funding outcome or other requested information, as soon as possible.
+Please notify the admissions team and the PGR Education Support Team of your English Language test results, funding outcome or other requested information, as soon as possible.
 Once admissions confirm your conditions, you will be sent another letter, confirming your unconditional offer.

 2. Campus Registration (face to face)

 A few weeks before you are due to start your PhD, you will be sent an email asking you to complete our online enrolment task.
 The task will not take more than 10 minutes or so to complete and asks you to confirm some personal details and visa information, if required.
 Completing this online task will speed up the face to face registration process.

 To register formally on your PhD programme, you will need to come to the Institute in person.
 You will be notified when you need to come and register when you complete the online enrolment task.
 If you are not able to come on the day requested, you must contact the PGR Education Support Team as soon as possible to arrange another time.

 To find out what you need to bring with you and to confirm the date of registration, please see the Enrolment and Registration webpage.